tjjdoherty/canadian-psi-project/README.md

 - Cité Collégiale had no Aboriginal category so I used Other to assume that it included Aboriginal.

 - Loyalist did not have a category for Study Permit holders in 2022-23, it did have Other which had 5152 respondents.
 Other was a category in some other Colleges with around 5 or 10 respondents at most.
-I assumed Study permit holders fell under this category at Loyalist
+I assumed Study permit holders fell under this Other category at Loyalist.

 - Humber College had 11.3% in Other category despite having exhaustive categories for other status which many colleges did not.
 It’s not clear what status specifically these students had.